dhtdht020/osc-dl/README.md

 ## CLI Guide:
+Important: OSCDL CLI on master is currently being rewritten, and currently has most of its functionality removed or changed.

+Please use CLI version 1.2.10 available at https://github.com/dhtdht020/osc-dl/releases/tag/1.2.10
 ### Downloading Homebrew (get command)

 You can download homebrew from the Open Shop Channel by using `osc-dl get`